schlopp96/VBP/README.md

 ---

+## Installation

+1. Download the project from [GitHub](https://github.com/schlopp96/VBP) and extract to location of choice.

+2. Open terminal and navigate to "./VBP".

+3. Use `pip install -r requirements.txt` to install necessary dependencies.

+- That's all!

+---

 ## How to Use the Script

 - Make sure you **do not** have Vortex, Thunderstore, or any other modding tools running, and that you are done with any modding processes.